Meneer-de-Bruin/WCT-API/apis/api-targets_GET.rst

 **amount**

-Number of total targets in the result.
+Number of total targets in the search result.

 **targets**